-4. The Robot
+5.0 The Robot

 A FIRST Tech Challenge Robot is a remotely operated vehicle designed and built by a registered FIRST Tech Challenge team to perform specific tasks when competing in the annual game challenge.
 This section provides rules and requirements for the design and construction of your Robot.
-Please ensure that you are familiar the Robot and game rules before beginning Robot design.
+Please ensure that you are familiar with the Robot and game rules before beginning Robot design.

-4.2 Robot Rules
+5.2 Robot Rules

-The intent of the FTC Game Design Committee (GDC) is to create games that can be played with Robots constructed with the TETRIX®, MATRIX®, and/or LEGO® robotics system kits using basic tools and equipment.
+The intent of the FTC Game Design Committee (GDC) is to create games that can be played with Robots constructed with the TETRIX[®], MATRIX[®], and/or LEGO[®] robotics system kits using basic tools and equipment.
 Anyone that has attended a tournament knows that FTC teams think outside the kit-of-parts to create unique and creative robots.
-For the 2012-2013 season the GDC has upped the creative potential for robot design by removing many of the legacy restrictions for mechanical/structural items.
+For the 2013-2014 season the GDC has upped the creative potential for robot design by removing many of the legacy restrictions for mechanical/structural items.
 The GDC hopes that veteran FTC students will enjoy the increased freedom of choice and the resulting simplification of hardware inspection.

-4.2.1 General Robot Rules
+5.2.1 General Robot Rules

-- <RG01> Only ONE Robot will be allowed to compete per registered FIRST Tech Challenge team.
-It is expected that teams will make changes to their Robot throughout the season and at competitions. - a.
+<RG01> Only ONE Robot will be allowed to compete per registered FIRST Tech Challenge team.
+It is expected that teams will make changes to their Robot throughout the season and at competitions.

+- a.
 It is against the intent of this rule to compete with one Robot while a second is being modified or assembled at a tournament. - b.
-It is against the intent of this rule to switch back and forth between multiple Robots at a tournament. - RG02> Every Robot will be required to pass a full inspection before being cleared to compete.
+It is against the intent of this rule to switch back and forth between multiple Robots at a tournament.

+<RG02> Every Robot will be required to pass a full inspection before being cleared to compete.
 This inspection ensures that all FTC Robot rules and regulations are met.
 Teams are required to conduct a self-inspection of their robot and submit the completed hardware and software inspection forms at tournament check-in or at another designated place.

 Teams must present a bill of materials (BOM) listing any parts used on their robot along with the rule or Q&A post that allows the part.
-Lego, Tetrix, and Matrix parts as well as fasteners do not need to be included in the BOM.
+LEGO, TETRIX, and MATRIX parts as well as fasteners do not need to be included in the BOM.
 It is not necessary to list the quantity of each part in the BOM.
-A template for a BOM is available for download from www.usfirst.org/ftc/game. - a.
+A template for a BOM is available for download from www.usfirst.org/ftc/game.

+- a.
 All Robot configurations must be inspected before being used in competition. - b.
-If significant changes are made to a Robot after it has passed the initial inspection, it must be reinspected before it will be allowed to compete. - c.
+If significant changes are made to a Robot after it has passed the initial inspection, it must be re- inspected before it will be allowed to compete. - c.
 Referees or inspectors may request the re-inspection of a Robot.
 The Robot is not allowed to participate in a match until it passes re-inspection.
 Refusal to submit to re-inspection will result in disqualification of the team. - d.
-Game Manual Part 2: Section 2.4 contains copies of the robot inspection forms and provides additional information about the inspection process.
+Appendices 1 and 2 of this manual contains a copy of the robot inspection form and provides additional information about the inspection process.